erictt/computer-science-learning/source/_posts/cs6210/lesson-07b.md

 <img src="https://i.imgur.com/tq2pE8U.png" style="width: 800px" />

-- Non-page based DSM systems do not use granularity of a page for coherence maintenance.
-- Library-based approach uses programming framework/library to annotate shared variables, and generates a trap at point of access to contact DSM software for coherence action.
+- The library-based approach uses a programming framework/library to annotate shared variables, causing a trap at the point of access to contact the DSM software, which can take coherence actions.
+This approach eliminates false sharing possible in page-based systems and single write or cache coherence protocols.
+Systems that use this approach include Shasta and Beehive.
-- Structured DSM provides abstractions manipulated using API calls that take coherence actions at the point of call execution.
+- The structured DSM approach provides abstractions at the level of meaningful application structures, using API calls to execute semantics and take coherence actions.
+Examples of systems that use this approach include Linda, Orca, Stampede, Stampede RT, and PTS.

 ### Scalability